 2.2.
-Terms of course entry and required competences Com Completed Statistics Collegium To individually and responsibly search relevant lite - LO3.7 To individually and responsibly search, interpret an nd integrate the rel levant literature needed to make decisions 2.3.
-Learning outcomes on the To use probabilistic models for different discrete a ses with support of computer tools. nd continuous stoo chastic phenomena, assess population para ameters, set statistical hypotheses, conduct tests and basic statistical study programme level L07.'
-To apply and valorize qualitative and quantitative methods of busine ss decision-making in solving economic a nd managerial problems through program support LO13. .
-To suggest decisions on production, operations, fl lows, capacities, c osts and processes using analysis and mor nitoring of achieved indicators and results LO17. .
-To assess acceptability of an investment project b ased on economic -financial analysis made with the help of modern tools and techniques Learning outcomes towards Bloom's taxonomy: (up to two verbs per LO) 1 ational research team, 6.
-Synthesis 4,5 2.4.
-Expected learning outcomes on the course level to identify and classify problems: linear programming, nonlinear programming, integer and mixed programming, transport, network, deterministic and stochastic dynamic programming problems, on the course level 3.
+Terms of course entry and required competences Completed Statistics Collegium LO2.
+To individually and responsibly search relevant literature for reaching solutions and conclusions.
+LO3.
+To individually and responsibly search, interpret and integrate the relevant literature needed to make decisions.
+2.3.
+Learning outcomes on the LO5.
+To use probabilistic models for different discrete and continuous stochastic phenomena, assess population parameters, set statistical hypotheses, conduct tests and basic statistical analyses with support of computer tools. study programme level LO7.
+To apply and valorize qualitative and quantitative methods of business decision-making in solving economic and managerial problems through program support LO13.
+To suggest decisions on production, operations, flows, capacities, costs and processes using analysis and monitoring of achieved indicators and results LO17.
+To assess acceptability of an investment project based on economic-financial analysis made with the help of modern tools and techniques Learning outcomes towards Bloom's taxonomy: (up to two verbs per LO) LO Level: I. Recapture, 2.
+Understanding, 3.
+Application, 4.
+Analysis, 5.
+Evaluation, 6.
+Synthesis 24.5 1. to plan the conduct of an operational research, evaluate the required resources and time, and lead an operational research team, 4,5 2.4.
+Expected learning outcomes on the course level 2. to identify and classify problems: linear programming, nonlinear programming, integer and mixed programming, transport, network, deterministic and stochastic dynamic programming problems, 4,5 on the course level 3.
 To build a mathematical model of linear optimization problems.
-4. Using the program support to solve the problems of linear optimization and evaluate the reliability of the results based on the sensitivity analysis.
-Develop transport and assignment problem models, review their validity, and choose when it is more convenient to deal with other methods.
-Identify network optimisation models: Apply basic algorithms and methods to resolve network optimisation problems.
-7. Design a model for process control and to select the optimal savings by cutting in cases of breaking deadlines.
-8. I ods.
-4,5 5 Design decision trees for evaluating decisions and calculate the value of information.
+4,5 4.
+Using the program support to solve the problems of linear optimization and evaluate the reliability of the results based on the sensitivity analysis.
+5,6 Develop transport and assignment problem models, review their validity, and choose when it is more convenient to deal with other methods.
+Identify network optimization models: Apply basic algorithms and methods to resolve network optimisation problems.
+4,5 4,5 7.
+Design a model for process control and to select the optimal savings by cutting in cases of breaking deadlines.
+4,5 8.
+Recommend optimal business decision choices using deterministic and stochastic dynamic programming methods.
+4,5 9.
+Design decision trees for evaluating decisions and calculate the value of information.
+5 10.
 Critically evaluate decision modelling settings and get results to avoid bias and standard error.
-10. (children evaluate decision moderning settings and get results to avoi 5,6 Cons tructive alignment 2.5.
+5,6 Constructive alignment 2.5.
 Course content according to detailed curriculum schedule No: Thematic ensemble / Lecture Topic Course LO Content / Teaching Method Evaluation Time needed 1 Introduction to Quantitative Methods.
 1,2 Listen to the lecture.
 Evaluate solutions of assignments on written exam/colloquium 2 hours